rjdeliveryomaha/courierinvoice/extras/includes/README.md

 Canceled tickets are not displayed on invoices by default.

 This array may contain client ID numbers to exclude from this behavior.
+The client ID should be preceded with the letter 't' if the client is not a repeat client, ex: ``` [ 25, 't1', 15, 't65' ] ```.

 ### consolidateContractTicketsOnInvoiceExceptions

 Contract tickets are consolidated for display on invoices by default.

 This array may contain client ID numbers to exclude from this behavior.
+The client ID should be preceded with the letter 't' if the client is not a repeat client, ex: ``` [ 25, 't1', 15, 't65' ] ```.

 ### clientNameExceptions